SweetWater Brewing Company: SweetWater 420 Fest

 The SweetWater 420 Fest is an annual three-day craft beer, music and arts festival formerly held in Atlanta's historic Candler Park.
 As of 2014 the fest is held in Centennial Olympic Park on or around the weekend of April 20.
 The Earth Day inspired festival was first hosted in 2004 and features live music, local art, standup comedy, food trucks, craft beer tasting and a 5k.
+In 2025, it was announced the festival would be moving to Shirley Clarke Franklin Park for its 2026 edition.